oslabs-beta/Svelcro/README.md

 Turn on 'developer mode' in the top-right corner of the page.

-Click on 'load unpacked' at the top-left, and select your local copy of the Svelcro application.
+Click on 'load unpacked' at the top-left, and select your local copy of the Svelcro directory.

 Open up your Chrome DevTools, and check to make sure Svelcro is available in the dropdown menu of the navbar!